Generalized Strichartz Estimates on Perturbed Wave Equation and Applications on Strauss Conjecture

-In the next theorem we are abusing the Hypothesis B' a little by assuming it is true for $n=4$.
+In the next theorem we are abusing Hypothesis B a little by assuming it is true for $n=4$.
 Actually there has been no polynomially local energy decay set up for even dimensions when there are trapped rays, which could be expected though.
 And Burq did show that local energy decays at least logarithmically with some loss in derivatives(\cite{Burq1}). \begin{thm} Let $n=3$ or $4$, and fix $\Omega\subset \Rn$ and boundary operator $B$ as above.
-Assume further that Hypothesis B' is valid.
+Assume further that Hypothesis B is valid for an arbitrarily small $\three>0$.

 Let $p=p_c$ be the positive root of